What, you think he asked to be a giant head with limbs?

 - Lugnut from Transformers Animated, especially his toy form.

-- A good number of characters in The Amazing World of Gumball, most notably Darwin, who is mentioned in one of the page quotes.
+- A good number of characters in The Amazing World of Gumball, most notably Darwin, which is mentioned when Masami describes that "he's got legs an, you know... a head.".
 Although Darwin's "head" is really his whole fish body with legs attached.
 Depends on how you look at it.

 - Garrett Bobby Ferguson from the Regular Show episode "High Score".

 - Lilo & Stitch: The Series has this with some of Stitch's cousins, including Kixx.